(Revival Series: Thappi-Araish Lime Plaster, Rajasthan)

 Lohi and Araish are done in Interiors widely, where smooth finishes were preferred.
 Intricate finishes and paintings were also done on Lohi and Araish respectively.
-Only who could afford to do them on exterior walls did it (like in Haveli) in olden times.
+Only those who could afford to do them on exterior walls did it (like in Haveli) in olden times.

 9. What are the different ways of doing Thappi?

-Thappi is given in a straight liner patterns (Thappi dena) as well as making round depressions (gadda lagana) on the surface.
+Thappi is given in straight liner patterns (Thappi dena) as well as making round depressions (gadda lagana) on the surface.